drandreaskrueger/chainhammer/docs/substrate_install.md

-# chainhammer substrate v2 install instructions
+# chainhammer substrate v2 install instructions: `v2.0.0-rc2`
-This tutorial is uptodate (March 2020): https://substrate.dev/docs/en/overview/getting-started
+This tutorial *had been* uptodate in March 2020: https://substrate.dev/docs/en/overview/getting-started - but they made it disappear (Why no http-redirect??).
+Perhaps this replaced it? https://substrate.dev/docs/en/knowledgebase/getting-started/

-I did the following, and it worked.
+Anyways, I did the following, and it worked.
+Updated June 2020.

 Recorded so verbose, so that it can [later become an `install-node-template.sh` script](../scripts/).